LiShuTJ/NDNet/README.md

 pip install -r requirement.txt
 ```

-## Speed Test
+## Speed Measurement (Pytorch not TRT)
-Cd to lis/models, run the following commond and you'll see the model statistics and the inference speed on your mechine:
+Run the following commond and you'll see the model statistics and the inference speed on your mechine:
 ```
-python ndnet_[model].py
+python tools/speedMeasure.py --cfg experiments\cityscapes\ndnet_res18.yaml
 ```

 ## Training